 On your Art Deco architecture walking tour you’ll hear how Art Deco swept out of Paris in the 1920s and took North America by storm.
 It’s the story of how war, technology, immigration, fashion, social upheaval, and archeology succeeded in tearing up the rule book on architecture.

 How do you improve on three hours exploring Vancouver’s remarkable Art Deco history and architecture with a professional Forbidden Vancouver Walking Tours storyteller as your guide?
 Add chocolate!

 On the tour you’ll visit two legendary Vancouver chocolatiers who serve up locally-made hand-crafted chocolate at its finest.
 And you’ll hear first hand why Vancouver is making a name for itself in the international chocolate scene.
 Chocolate tastings are included in your ticket price.

-Prices include all fees and taxes.
+Prices exclude fees and taxes.
 Student and senior pricing available on all walking tours.
 Contact us for private tours.